Obmondo/kubeaid/README.md

 There are ZERO vendor lockin - so any subscription you sign - can be cancelled at any time - you only pay for 1 month at a time.

-With a subscription we will be there, to ensure your smooth operations, in timeso f sickness and employee shortages - and able to scale your development efforts on k8id if needed.
+With a subscription we will be there, to ensure your smooth operations, in times of sickness and employee shortages - and able to scale your development efforts on k8id if needed.

 ## Secrets